 Likewise, if God raised children of Abraham from stones, neither would they be children of the promise, and the result would be much the same – a race of men without the spirit and the law in their hearts which Yahweh God had promised to impart to the children of Israel where He said in Jeremiah chapter 31 that “31 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah….
 33 But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.”

-In the phrase “generation of vipers” as it appears in Matthew 3:7 and also in the corresponding account of Luke, once again the word for generation is γένος, or race.
+In the phrase “generation of vipers” as it appears in Matthew 3:7 and also in the corresponding account of Luke, the word for generation is γέννημα, which is offspring and is related to the word γένος, or race.
 Being in part descendants of both Cain and the Rephaim, the Edomites could certainly be referred to as a race of serpents, and they often were.
 Concerning the appearance of these priests whom John referred to as a race of vipers, in our presentation of Luke chapter 3 given here in 2012, we said in part: “The Pharisees [where we should have added Sadducees] did not come to John because they believed him.
 They really came in order to see what he was doing.
 Christ later challenged them concerning this, as it was recorded at Matthew 21: ‘25 The baptism of John, whence was it? from heaven, or of men?
 And they reasoned with themselves, saying, If we shall say, From heaven; he will say unto us, Why did ye not then believe him?’
 Luke tells us later, in Luke chapter 7: ‘29 And all the people heard, and the tax-collectors deemed Yahweh just, being immersed in the immersion of Iohannes.
 30 But the Pharisees and the lawyers rejected the counsel of Yahweh in regard to themselves, not being immersed by him.’
 So we see that these men were certainly not baptized by John.”
 Reading the same account given by the apostle John in chapter 1 of his Gospel, that estimation is fully corroborated.
 These men were acting as priests, yet rejected the counsel of God and the baptism of John, and ultimately rejected Christ.